 Because there are lymph nodes spread out and located throughout the body, lymphatic cancer can technically develop anywhere.
 One type of lymphoma other than Hodgkin’s and non-Hodgkin’s is skin lymphoma (cutaneous).
 Like any form of cancer, malignancies that develop in lymphocytes and lymph nodes are known as primary lymphoma, and when they spread to other parts of the body, such as the liver or kidneys, it is known as metastatic because the cancer did not originate in those organs.
 Alternatively, because lymph fluid runs throughout the body, other forms of primary cancer that originate in organs like the breast or lungs can spread to the lymph nodes, but they are not categorized as lymphomas because they did not originate in a white blood cell.

 Sarcomas and blood cancers that affect soft tissue, bone, and bone marrow tend to be rare and require specialized diagnosis and treatment.

 Contact an Orthopedic Oncologist and Limb Preservation Specialist in Los Angeles

-For more information on blood cancer and sarcoma symptoms, diagnosis and treatment and recovery, contact board certified orthopedic surgeon Dr. Daniel D. Allison at 310.730.8008 to schedule an appointment today at his Los Angeles office.
+For more information on blood cancer and sarcoma symptoms, diagnosis and treatment and recovery, visit cancer.gov or contact board certified orthopedic surgeon Dr. Daniel D. Allison at 310.730.8008 to schedule an appointment today at his Los Angeles office.

 Next, read about Myeloma